ipfs/ipfs-gui/research/README.md

 `Repo size` - in MB - This is surprising.
 Files added to an IPFS repo that aren't in the MFS will be counted in the repo size, but don't appear in the Files pane, so as a user I can't see how the numbers make sense.

 `Sharing [n] "objects"` - What are objects in this context?
 Files?
 IPLD nodes?
 What would a new user assume?
 How can we make this more intuitive?
 Is it useful?
+This [issue](https://github.com/ipfs-shipyard/ipfs-desktop/issues/530 ) is interesting

+> [why does the] number of objects shared keep going up
+>
+> It is geoip doing lookups.
+It should stop at some point

 `Location` - Same as WebUI.
 Fun, but we should consider if this is helpful or confusing, as it's not accurate.
 Perhaps it's accuracy should be limited to the country level if we think it's worth keeping.